One of the highlights of my Onam Sadya is this absolutely delicious Vada Kootu curry…

 - Heat a frying pan and add enough water to deep fry, let the oil turn hot.

 - Make small balls out of the batter, it will be very sticky.
-You could grease the palm of your hand with oil and make the balls.
+Grease the palm of your hand with oil and make the balls.

 - Drop the balls into the hot oil without crowding, deep fry till it turns golden in color.